deletedcu/angular-demo/lectures/day-3/angular-universal.md

   }
 ```

-8. Now, make sure you are in the `first-angular-universal` directory and run `npm run start`.
+8. Make sure you are in the `first-angular-universal` directory and run `npm run start`.

-9. Go to `http://localhost:4000` and you should see your app...but this time with a full back end!
+9. Go to `http://localhost:4000`.
+You should see your app, but this time with a full back end.

 Cool, right?
-But we haven't changed any functionality yet, next we'll set our site up for easy searching.
+But we haven't changed any functionality yet.
+Next we'll set our site up for easy searching.

 ### SEO

-A cornerstone of on-page SEO factors are unique titles, meta descriptions and meta keywords.
+A cornerstone of on-page SEO factors are unique titles, meta-descriptions, and meta-keywords.

 Let's add support for these to our fledgling app.